How much does the average Australian earn, save and owe?

 Tips to boost your income

 - Ask for a pay rise: Securing a pay rise is not always easy, but you definitely won’t get one if you don’t ask the question.
 It’s important to be prepared before you talk to your boss.
-Make sure you have a clear idea of your market worth.
-Check out salary surveys and also take a look at job ads for positions similar to yours.
-It’s also important to demonstrate how you have added value to the company and offering examples to back it up.
+Make sure you have a clear idea of your market worth, which you can do by checking out salary surveys and also looking at job ads for positions similar to yours.
+It’s also important to demonstrate how you have added value to the company, offering examples to back it up.
 If extra money isn’t an option, consider asking for non-cash alternatives such as flexible working arrangements or additional holidays.

 - Look for a better-paying job: Another option to boost your salary is to look for another job that will pay more.
 This may involve having to upskill.
 It can also be a good idea to look for jobs in sectors that have a higher level of demand.